adam-ard/organic-markdown/README.md

-takes advantage of the markdown extensions used by [pandoc](https://pandoc.org/MANUAL.html) -- specifically yaml blocks at the top of a file, and attributes for fenced code blocks -- to create literate, notebook style documents.
+takes advantage of the markdown extensions used by [pandoc](https://pandoc.org/MANUAL.html) -- specifically yaml blocks at the top of a file, and attributes for fenced code blocks -- to create next-gen literate, notebook style documents.

 ## Installation